ProteinsWebTeam/interpro-docs/docs/download.rst

 proteins that are matching IPR000001 (also available under the Proteins tab in the InterPro entry page for `IPR000001 <https://www.ebi.ac.uk/interpro/entry/InterPro/IPR000001/protein/reviewed/#table>`_, with the reviewed option selected).
+The results are stored in the browser (IndexedDB), allowing to retrieve previous searches.

 =============
 Output formats